 Portable hot tubs, those found on a showroom floor, can be relocated and as such add no value to the home.
 Even if you have a built-in tub, which sits in the ground like an in-ground swimming pool, it will generally add less value to home than you spent on the feature.
 Another key factor is the climate; hot tubs to add more value in cooler clients where they can be used year-round.

-In addition to the additional cost of the hot tub, which ranges from around $2,000 for the most basic models to at least $20,000 for the built-in variety, you’ll be spending a substantial sum on monthly maintenance.
-Experts estimate these include about $700 a year for pool chemicals, and about $100 a month in added utility costs for every month the hot tub is running.
+In addition to the additional cost of the hot tub, which ranges from around $2,000 for the most basic models to at least $20,000 for the built-in variety, you'll be spending a substantial sum on monthly maintenance.
+Spa services experts estimate these include about $700 a year for pool chemicals, and about $100 a month in added utility costs for every month the hot tub is running.
 Filters should be changed every few months depending on the model and cost around $45.

 Whether you're planning to sell your home or you simply want to make sure your investment lasts, proper care goes a long way.
 The most attractive hot tubs tend to be the most well-kept, with integrated landscaping and hot tub accessories.
 They should be tied into the deck area or even surrounded with ceramic tile.
 Clean the tub thoroughly, and always keep it covered when not in use.